saririans/RetinAI/README.md

     # To submit the testing job
     sbatch slurm/idrid_test.slurm

+    # To submit the jobs for APTOS

+    # To submit the main training job
+    sbatch slurm/aptos_train.slurm

+    # To submit the testing job
+    sbatch slurm/aptos_eval.slurm
     ```

 > **Note:** Before submitting, you may need to edit the `.slurm` files to specify your HiPerGator account information (e.g., `--account=...` or `--mail-user=...`) and adjust any resource requests as needed.